syedroshanzameer/ml_azure/README.md

 ## Summary
 **In 1-2 sentences, explain the problem statement: e.g "This dataset contains data about... we seek to predict..."**
 This is a binary classification problem.
 Based on multiple features like age,marital status,housing loan, duration and multiple other feature we are trying to predict the column bank term deposit Yes or No.

 **In 1-2 sentences, explain the solution: e.g. "The best performing model was a ..."**
 I have tried to work on the solution using 2 approaches,
 1. Model training using HyperDrive where in I'm trying to find the best Hyperparameters for the model Logistic Regression.
-   The best model had the accuracy of 0.9155 in this case.
+   The best model Logistic Regression had the accuracy of 0.9155 in this case.
 2. AutoML which is an convinient way which can find the best model based on multiple algorithms and also its best parameters.
-   The best performing model was
+   The best performing model was VotingEnsemble with an accuracy of 0.91778

 ## Scikit-learn Pipeline
 **Explain the pipeline architecture, including data, hyperparameter tuning, and classification algorithm.**